 The emigrants assisted by the Society travelled on passenger ships.
 The size of the groups varied: the largest comprised of 758 passengers who sailed from Campbeltown to Victoria in south-eastern Australia, while the smallest group comprised of just four passengers who sailed from Liverpool to Melbourne, Victoria.

 The passengers travelled on 26 different ships (on 31 sailings).
 The majority of them sailed from the port of Liverpool (approximately 3605 on 28 different sailings), and smaller numbers sailed from Campbeltown (758 on one ship), Glasgow (372) and Plymouth (184).
 The most common arrival ports were Portland Bay, off the coast of Victoria (1208); Victoria (781); and Geelong, Victoria's second biggest city (503).

 The passenger lists record the ships' names, departure and arrival ports, departure dates and the number of passengers.
 Arrival dates are not given.
-The following is a list of the ship sailings from the United Kingdom from 26 January 1852 to 25 July 1857, inclusive (there are no sailings recorded for 1856).
+The following is a list of the ship sailings, which included the Highland and Island Emigration Society passengers, from the United Kingdom from 26 January 1852 to 25 July 1857, inclusive (there are no sailings recorded for 1856).

 Mangerton, Liverpool to Melbourne, Victoria, 26 January 1852, 10 passengers

 Borneuf, Liverpool to Geelong, Victoria, 26 May 1852, 20 passengers

 Araminta, Liverpool to Geelong, Victoria, 20 June 1852, 191 passengers